Warm greetings to you.

 While I am based in Baltimore, Maryland in the USA, my editorial work has a global reach.
 I love working with internationally based authors (like the Thai author Suwat Woradilok) and evening or morning phone consultations are well with me.
 I ask that the client call me (instead of I call the client) at scheduled times so that the client bears the cost of the call outside of North America.
 (Within North America, I am happy to call clients).

-I have been humbled to provide services to people of diverse nationalities, abilities/disabilities, cultures, ethnicities, races, ethnicities, genders, faiths, incomes, and sexualities.
+I have been humbled to provide services to people of diverse nationalities, abilities/disabilities, cultures, ethnicities, races, genders, faiths, incomes, and sexualities.

 Name and Pronouns